Is Snapchat Safe and Private for Kids?

 Snapchat Risk 3: Snap Maps Show User Locations

-While creating their Snaps, Snapchat users can see where their friends are located using the Snap Map feature.
+While creating their Snaps, Snapchat users share their location with friends and see where they are using the Snap Map feature.
 There are controls that can be put in place regarding this feature of the app, but things are different if a user posts to their Story.

-Our Story is a public feed, and two users (or more) can communicate, even if they don’t know each other, directly via the Snap Map if they’re near each other.
-So if your teen gives out personal information and posts it to Our Story, this can not only be seen by the entire Snapchat community but potentially put on the World Snap Map—complete with their location and whatever personal details they’ve shared.
+Our Story is a public feed, and two users (or more) can communicate, even if they don’t know each other, directly via the Snap Map if they’re near each other, posing potential risks to your teen’s safety.
+So if your teen gives out personal information and posts it as public content to Our Story, this can not only be seen by the entire Snapchat community but potentially put on the World Snap Map—complete with their location and whatever personal details they’ve shared.

 To make Snapchat safe—or as safe as possible—it’s vital to ensure that your child’s location-sharing settings are adjusted appropriately.